 Some questions may not apply to you.
 Some questions, for example, involve behaviour that is occurring in front of your children.
 If you are childless you may think you can skip such a question but read it before you make that decision and only skip it if you are sure it doesn’t apply.
 You may not have children of your own but, if the behaviour happens in front of your step-children, children you baby-sit, or children you teach, are related to, or are responsible for in any way it is still abusive and should be counted.

 Read the whole question and include all the listed behaviours in your answer.

 For example: You are bigger and stronger than your partner.
 You work, your partner cares for the children, you handle the money and your partner relies on your income to survive.
 You have been together 10 years and you headbutted your partner once by accident, punched them once when they startled you and playfully pinched them once but the pinch was harder than you intended and it left a bruise.

 In this scenario, on the first question, you would score yourself 10 for more than twice, plus 5 points for the bruising, and another 5 points for being in a position of power over the other person since you are supporting them financially as well as being bigger and stronger than them.

 If, however, you would be too afraid to use your superior strength against them or stop them from accessing your wages if they left because they have threatened to make sure you never see the children again if you make them angry, you would not add the extra 5 points for being in a position of power.

 If they headbutted, punched, and pinched you the “position of power” points would, in fact, need to be added to their score because they are using the children to gain a position of power over you that makes your size, strength, and financial position irrelevant.

-It is important to note that this is a DRAFT version of the questionnaire.
+It is important to note that this is a DRAFT version of a questionnaire I have devised which has NOT been tested or validated.
 If you see any problems with it PLEASE send me your feedback!